renanrgarcia/laravelBootcampUdemy/_classNotes/section4-middlewares.md

 ## Middleware alias
 - On `app/Http/Kernel.php`, you can see the aliases on `middlewareAliases` property
 - You can add one to your own middleware

+## Global register
+- On `app/Http/Kernel.php`, you can see the global middleware on `$middlewareGroups` property
+  - You can add other global middleware to your `middlewareGroups`, it will affect all the specified routes